bunnyspa/zmk-input-processor-movement-threshold/README.md

 >;
 ```

-## Trackpad
+## Notes

-This processor has not been tested with a trackpad.
-Please open an issue if you encounter any bugs.
+Tested with a trackball (Charybdis Mini).
+Not tested with a trackpad — please open an issue if you encounter any bugs.

-## How it works

-Every REL X/Y input event increments an internal accumulator by `|value|`.
-While the accumulator is below the threshold, all events are blocked.
-Once the threshold is crossed, events flow through normally.
-After the device is idle for `idle-ms` milliseconds, the accumulator resets and blocking resumes.